 located a Police Control box.
 Below the white

 panelling is a large windowed corporate hospitality

 The stadium was built by Laing O'Rourke, the same company who built the Millennium Stadium in Cardiff.
-It is owned by Coventry City Council and the Higgs Charity, with the Football Club having a lease agreement to use the stadium.
+It is owned by Wasps Rugby Club who also play their home matches there.
 The stadium was opened in August 2005.
 Coventry City previously played at Highfield Road, their home since 1899.

 |What Is It Like For Visiting Supporters?|

 of the South Stand (Blocks 6 & 7) towards

 Around 3,000 supporters can be seated in this area.